ntoy/NoteFlow/README.md

-# A framework for generating music with machine learning by encoding using music theory principles
+# A framework for generating music with machine learning and music theory